Familiar Stranger (Bob Evans album): Reception

 Familiar Stranger peaked at No. 31 on the ARIA Albums Chart.
 It provided two singles, "Don't Wanna Grow Up Anymore" (October 2012) and "Go" (February 2013), but neither reached the top 100 on the related ARIA Singles Chart.

-Jenni Kauppi, writing for the AU review website, rated Familiar Stranger as "9.1 out of 10", stating that "Evans’ songwriting, forming the spinal column of the album, is as strong as ever, so while the production here is front and centre, a quintessentially gen-Y sound, it's bona fide Evans."
+Jenni Kauppi, writing for The AU Review, rated Familiar Stranger as "9.1 out of 10", stating that "Evans’ songwriting, forming the spinal column of the album, is as strong as ever, so while the production here is front and centre, a quintessentially gen-Y sound, it's bona fide Evans."
 Watch Out For.com.au's review by Chris Wood contends that Mitchell's voice is used more as an instrument on the fourth album.
 Wood also states that it consists of "the right balance of futuristic folk pop", and concludes: "Overall, Familiar Stranger is not completely immediate; it will definitely take a few rotations to ‘get on board’, so to speak."

 The album received the attention of Charter, the monthly flagship publication of the Institute of Chartered Accountants in Australia, where it was reviewed by Andy McLean in February 2013.
 McLean praised it, comparing the music to Teenage Fanclub and Big Star, and concluded by asserting that "Mitchell has embraced his maturity and turned it into an advantage".
 Writing for the Australian music website TheMusic.com.au, Paul Barbieri distinguished it from previous Bob Evans work by highlighting the more substantial production values.
 Barbieri generally praised the album although "Some of the later tracks, like the almost six-minute '[Nothing's Gonna Save Us] From Ourselves', seem to plod a little, but this is a minor gripe for what’s otherwise a great leap forward."